 Some Nevada judges may go easy on distressed welfare applicants such as Catherine in the above example.
 The welfare system is very daunting and requires confusing paperwork, so courts expect that law-abiding people may commit unintentional errors.

 Prosecutors amass evidence through police searches and seizures.
-If the police may have performed an illegal search (such as by not getting a search warrant when one was necessary), the defense attorney would file a motion to suppress evidence with the court.
+If the police had performed an illegal search (such as by not getting a search warrant when one was necessary), your defense attorney would file a motion to suppress evidence with the court.

-If the court grants the motion, all the illegally obtained evidence will be excluded from the case.5 And then the D.A. may have no choice but to dismiss the case for lack of proof.
+If the court grants the motion, all the illegally obtained evidence will be excluded from your case.5 Then the D.A. may have no choice but to dismiss your case for lack of proof.

 3. What are the penalties for welfare fraud in Nevada?

 Nevada welfare fraud offenses are typically punished as a category E felony, carrying probation.
-But if the defendant has two or more past felony convictions, the judge may impose the following punishment for welfare fraud:
+However if you have two or more past felony convictions, the judge may impose the following punishment for welfare fraud:

 - one to four (1 – 4) years in prison, and